Putin calls armed rebellion by mercenary chief a betrayal and promises to defend Russia

 Prigozhin, whose feud with the Defense Ministry dates back years, had refused to comply with a requirement that military contractors sign contracts with the ministry before July 1.
 In a statement late Friday, he said he was ready to find a compromise but “they have treacherously cheated us.”

-“Today they carried out a rocket strike on our rear camps, and a huge number of our comrades got killed,” he said.
+“Today they carried out a rocket strike on our rear camps, and a huge number of our comrades got killed,” Prigozhin said.
 The Defense Ministry denied attacking the Wagner camps.

 “The evil embodied by the country’s military leadership must be stopped,” he shouted.